nuxlar/MithrixTheAccursed/README.md

 - Phase 4 is unskippable DONE
 - Added Umbral Clone (full Mithrix clone, he bakes pizzas and jumps)
 - Added new Phase 4 and config for "vanilla" Phase 4
+- Fixes accurse config not disabling Mithrix in-game
+- playtest it

 **1.1.1**